lightning/bolts/02-peer-protocol.md

 those HTLCs, and cannot fail the related incoming HTLCs until the output HTLCs are fully resolved.

+Note that the `htlc_signature` implicitly enforces the timelock mechanism in the case of offered HTLCs being timed out or received HTLCs being spent.
+This is done to reduce fees by creating smaller scripts compared to explicitly stating timelocks on HTLC outputs.

 ### Completing the Transition to the Updated State: `revoke_and_ack`

 Once the recipient of `commitment_signed` checks the signature and knows